Seirdy/seirdy.one/content/posts/website-best-practices.md

 Some conventional wisdom for image compression doesn't hold up when compressing this aggressively; for instance, I've found that extremely aggressive dithering and PNG compression of small black-and-white images consistently surpasses JPEG compression.

-Most resources on image optimization recommend considering progressive rendering.
+Most resources on image optimization recommend progressive rendering.
 I don't recommend progressive rendering for below-the-fold images; if you optimize an image to just a few kilobytes, it should fully load in time.
 It's not worth the overhead for resources of less than 20&nbsp;kb.

 These resources also encourage authors to include different image variants for different viewport sizes, screen resolutions, and pixel densities.
 They often skip the caveats: